You are here

 The JMLA welcomes the submission of any original manuscript that seeks to improve the practice of health sciences librarianship or information provision in health or biological sciences or articulates developments and history of the profession and related fields.
 The JMLA also welcomes manuscripts that extend the knowledgebase through research in the organization, delivery, use, and impact of information on health care, biomedical research, and health professionals' education.

-- Information for Authors (Revised June 2013; changes to submission categories)
+- Information for Authors (Revised February 2015)

-- Copyright and Disclosure Agreement
+- Copyright and Disclosure Agreement (save to your computer to enable electronic signature)

 - MLA Style Manual